o3de/sig-release/releases/22.10.0/22100 feature list.md

 ## sig-operations

 ## sig-platform

 * Update Python from version 3.7.12 to 3.10.5.
 This will increase the window for support and security updates for Python to 2026 ([PEP 619](https://peps.python.org/pep-0619/)) as well as brings in many language and performance improvements over Python 3.7.
 See the [Python Update RFC](https://github.com/o3de/sig-platform/issues/54) for further details.

 ## sig-security

 ## sig-simulation

-* A series of fixes and improvements to the animation import process.
+* A series of fixes and improvements to the animation import process. ([Animation Support for Common Third-Party Tools #10661](https://github.com/o3de/o3de/issues/10661)).
-* O3DE now supports root motion extraction to making bringing in models from DCC tools such as Mixamo easier than ever before.
+* O3DE now supports root motion extraction to make bringing in models from DCC tools such as Mixamo easier than ever before. ([Root Motion Extraction #10655](https://github.com/o3de/o3de/issues/10655)).
 * The O3DE Motion Matching Gem is ready for experimental use.
-See https://www.o3de.org/blog/posts/blog-motionmatching/ for more details.
+See [Motion Matching in O3DE, a Data-Driven Animation Technique](https://www.o3de.org/blog/posts/blog-motionmatching/) for more details. ([Motion Matching #10665](https://github.com/o3de/o3de/issues/10665)).
 * O3DE now ships with support for navigation using the excellent Recast/Detour navigation library.
-You can now create a navmesh in your scene and see your characters path-find from one point to another.
+You can now create a navmesh in your scene and see your characters path-find from one point to another. ([Navigation Support #10663](https://github.com/o3de/o3de/issues/10663))
 * The ragdoll authoring experience has been completely overhauled to make setting up colliders and joint limits a breeze.
-We now provide joint limit auto-fitting and manipulator support for fine-grained adjustments for both colliders and joint limits.
+We now provide joint limit auto-fitting and manipulator support for fine-grained adjustments for both colliders and joint limits. ([Ragdoll Authoring Improvements #10654](https://github.com/o3de/o3de/issues/10654)).
 * The way physics material assets are stored and used have been completely updated.
 The physics material library asset has been removed and we now support individual physics material assets, much like render materials and other assets in O3DE.
-This makes working with physics materials much easier and more consistent.
+This makes working with physics materials much easier and more consistent. ([Physics Material System Improvements #2897](https://github.com/o3de/o3de/issues/2897)).
 * The performance of the Terrain system has seen significant performance improvements for both editing and runtime/rendering.
-It can now handle 16km x 16km worlds and beyond at high framerates.
+It can now handle 16km x 16km worlds and beyond at high framerates. ([Terrain System #1847](https://github.com/o3de/o3de/issues/1847)).

 ## sig-testing

 * Material Editor test tools support for [python-based tests](https://www.o3de.org/docs/user-guide/testing/parallel-pattern/), expanding automated testing to more parts of O3DE.
 This helps O3DE contributors efficiently verify and improve the behavior of the Material Editor.
 * [GitHub codeowners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) alias hints now output during python test failure.
 This helps O3DE contributors immediately know who to contact for support.
 Customers using O3DE's test framework will also see hints if their repo contains a codeowners file.

 ## sig-ui-ux